httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 can protect one or more HTTP fields and there are additional considerations when `Digest` is included in this set.

-Since digest fields are hashes of resource representations, they explicitly depend on the `representation metadata` (e.g. the values of `Content-Type`, `Content-Encoding` etc).
-A signature that protects `Digest` but not other `representation metadata` can expose the communication to tampering.
+Since digest fields are checksums of resource representations, they explicitly depend on the "representation metadata" (e.g. the values of `Content-Type`, `Content-Encoding` etc).
+A signature that protects `Digest` but not other "representation metadata" can expose the communication to tampering.
 For example, an actor could manipulate the `Content-Type` field-value and cause a digest validation failure at the recipient, preventing the application from accessing the representation.
 Such an attack consumes the resources of both